-photo: Stefan Maszewski/REPORTERAuthor of novels and fantasy stories, as well as essays and dictionaries about the fantasy genre - The World of King Arthur, The Dragon Cave Manuscript.
-Born 21/06/1948 in Łódź, where he has lives and works
+Author of novels and fantasy stories, as well as essays and dictionaries about the fantasy genre.
+His most famous creation is The Witcher.
+Born 21st June 1948 in Łódź, where he currently resides and works.

 An economist by education, Sapkowski worked in foreign trade from 1972-94.
-He is a five-time winner of the Janusz A. Zajdel Award, the most important honour for fantasy writers.
+He is a five-time winner of the Janusz A. Zajdel Award, the most important honour for fantasy writers in Poland.
 He received Polityka magazine's Literature Passport in 1997.
-What's more, Sapkowski's popularity is not limited to Poland; his novels have been translated into Russian, English, Czech and German.
-The English translation of his novel, Blood of Elves, received the David Gemmel Fantasy Award in June, 2009.
+What's more, Sapkowski's popularity is not limited to Poland; his novels have been translated into Russian, English, Czech, German, Korean and Chinese.
+The English translation of his novel, Blood of Elves, received the David Gemmel Fantasy Award in June 2009.
 Sapkowski was given the freedom of his home city, Łódź, in 2008.

 Sapkowski gained his popularity thanks to The Witcher saga, comprising three volumes of stories and a five-volume novel.
-The saga originated in short forms included in The Witcher / Wiedźmin, The Last Wish / Ostatnie życzenie and The Sword of Destiny / Miecz przeznaczenia.
+The saga originated in short forms included in The Witcher, The Last Wish and The Sword of Destiny.
 The structural motif of reworking plots from fairy tales, making them darker and more brutal than the original, can be seen in most of his work.
-For example, in his short story, Lesser Evil / Mniejsze zło, the heroine - Snow White's distant counterpart - joins a gang of seven dwarves specialising in mugging.
+For example, in his short story, Lesser Evil, the heroine – Snow White's distant counterpart – joins a gang of seven dwarves specialising in mugging.
 Likewise, the evil stepmother's cruelty is attributed to a prophecy according to which princesses born on the day of a solar eclipse are prone to psychopathy, as well as to biological mutations (confirmed by autopsies performed on a number of the prophecy's victims).
 Yet the story chooses not to confirm whether or not Renfri, the heroine, is a member of the cursed group.

 During one of his adventures – which entails breaking a spell cast on a princess turned into a vampire – Geralt asks to be paid.
 In his demand he refers to the law of surprise, a request known from many other legends, where the host is asked to offer something he has in his own home but is not yet aware of.
 The situation becomes complicated, for the host happens to be the queen of Cinthra, and the surprise turns out to be her daughter's premarital child, a girl later named Ciri.
 The fates of the witcher and the girl become entwined once again after her parents' death and the fall of the kingdom.
 Geralt requests the same payment from a man whose life he had saved during his journey.
 Again the surprise is Ciri who accidentally wanders up to the house.
 It turns out soon afterwards that the girl, of mixed human and elven blood, will have a crucial influence on the world the book describes.